InternetElectronic

 Data Redundancy with RAID

 The greatest advantage of a NAS is data security through RAID (Redundant Array of Independent Disks).
 If you store your irreplaceable family photos on a single external hard drive and that drive fails, the data is gone forever.
 A NAS uses multiple drives working together.
 If you configure them in RAID 1, the NAS automatically mirrors your data across two identical drives.
 If one drive physically breaks, your data is perfectly safe on the second drive.
+For more storage, RAID 5 uses parity across three or more drives, protecting your data even if one drive crashes.

 Media Streaming Capabilities

 Beyond backups, a NAS acts as a powerful media server.
 By installing software like Plex on your NAS, it can organize your ripped movies, TV shows, and music into a Netflix-style interface.
 Your smart TV, smartphone, or tablet can then stream this media directly from the NAS over your local Wi-Fi, completely bypassing the need for an external internet connection.
+This provides buffer-free, direct streaming at full quality.

 Local area network sharing data